gfruci/checkouttools/local_environment/README.md

 The CKO local environment aims to simplify development and testing of checkout FE apps in local.

+It leverage the [local-app-server](http://stash.hcom/projects/STYX/repos/local-app-server/browse) to serve the CKO FE apps HTML pages using the dionysus styx plugin.

+**Note:** In order to enable styx html page rendering you need to set MVT variant 4418.1

 #### Supported features:

 Please refer to the checkito README for a full list of the supported features: http://stash.hcom/projects/COP/repos/checkito/browse